zombrodo/plan/README.md

 `Plan` is a super simple layout helper designed for use with Love2d.

-_Plan is in its very early stages, and is probably not ready for the big time.
+_Plan is in its early stages, may be full of bugs, and could easily change.
 Use with caution!_

 ## Usage